kilowhat/kilowhat.net/flarum-extensions-formulaire.md

 **Show side navigation on submission page**: toggle to show the left navigation from the homepage on submission pages in standalone mode.
 By default the form is shown centered on the page without any side navigation.

+**Checkbox style**: controls the look of the checkboxes rendered inside the Checkboxes field type.
+The "FontAwesome" options are custom designs implemented by Formulaire using the icons from Font Awesome.
+The Switch option re-uses the switch that comes with Flarum (the same one that controls this setting).
+The native option uses the browser `input` with `type="checkbox"`.

+**Radio style**: controls the look of the radio buttons rendered inside the Radio field type.
+The "FontAwesome" options are custom designs implemented by Formulaire using the icons from Font Awesome.
+The native option uses the browser `input` with `type="radio"`.

 ### Permission